witusyd-LaunchPad-2024/Team1_OolongTea_ChoreShare/README.md

-# ChoreShare: Make every chore feel like an achievement
+# ChoreShare: Make every chore feel like an accomplishment

 🧼 A social media platform that turns chores fun into a shared experience with badges, leaderboards, and competitions <br>
 👯 Connect with friends and gain motivation